 - More than 78% of recruiters use text messaging to schedule interviews.

 - More than 76% of recruiters use text messaging to confirm these scheduled interviews.

-Furthermore, 80% of recruiters use text messaging to follow up with candidates after their interview.
+- Furthermore, 80% of recruiters use text messaging to follow up with candidates after their interviews.

 Considering 81% of those who own a cellphone use them to text, it is an easy, quick, and efficient way for recruiters to contact their candidates.
 The question then is: do you lose quality face-to-face contact when your organization perpetuates digital communication?
 It’s not an uncommon practice for recruiters and candidates to communicate through text; in fact, 31% of them do so.
 The third point to consider, then, is the amount of time during the hiring process spent on a mobile device.
 You have to decide what kind of communication and how much of it you are willing to divulge to SMS.
 In most cases, SMS is not trackable, thus it’s difficult to report the efficacy of using text messaging to further candidates through the recruitment funnel.